farhanah09/Social-Network-of-the-United-States-Senate/README.md

 - `senators.csv`: Contains the list of all Senators who served during the 116th Congress, including their name, state, party affiliation (R - Republican, D - Democrat, I - Independent), and an ID number from 1-1022.
 Also includes (x,y) coordinates corresponding to the latitude and longitude of points within each state.
 - `senateCosponsorship.csv`: Contains a list of all pairs of Senators (referred to by their ID numbers) who have co-sponsored at least 8 bills together.

+This project was initially developed as part of the Big Data (45980) course at CMU Tepper with Dr. Amr Farahat

 ## Python Package Requirements

 To run this project, you need to install the required packages from `requirements.txt`.
 You can do this using the following command: